aye-nyeinSan/CosmesticStore/README.md

 - Creating a global state which is `useCosmeticStore` hook to update the state of the filtered products based on price ranges and brands.

+PS: I couldn't find the link to the example UI from the Figma Community.